nodegoat/nodegoat/SETUP.md

 1. Compile nodegoat's services, see [Programs](SETUP.md#programs).
 1. Login to your nodegoat CMS (cms.yournodegoathost.com), go to User Management, and add a new user to 'User' (see the [1100CC Guides](https://lab1100.com/1100cc/guides#create-user)).
 1. You can now login with your new user account to your nodegoat HOME (yournodegoathost.com).
+1. Login to your nodegoat CMS, go to Jobs, and make sure the Job Scheduler is running (see the [1100CC Guides](https://lab1100.com/1100cc/guides#run-jobs)).

 ## Database